ufal/npfl129/labs/faq.md

 - _What are the time and memory limits?_

   The memory limit during evaluation is **1.5GB**.
-The time limit varies, but should be at least 10 seconds and at least twice the running time of my solution.
+The time limit varies, but it should be at least 10 seconds and at least twice the running time of my solution.
 For competition assignments, the time limit is 5 minutes.